Humalog with an Omnipod pump and Dexcom 6 CGM, Atorvastatin, Benazepril, Ropinirole, and Citalopram.

 When Harry was 23 years old and a father of three young children, he suddenly lost significant weight and was hospitalized for nine days.
 As a type 1 diabetic on long-acting insulin, his doctor told him he would have to stop working as an HVAC contractor because the physical activity was life-threatening.

-Through the years, Harry often worried about how he would be able to afford his medication, although he or his wife were able to secure employer-sponsored health insurance.
+Through the years, Harry often worried about how he would be able to afford his medication, although he or his wife was able to secure employer-sponsored health insurance.
 Unfortunately, his diabetic son couldn’t afford his medication and began to ration his doses, which led to his death.
-“I used to have three kids; now I have two” says Harry.
+“I used to have three kids; now I have two,” says Harry.
 “I’ve offered to speak to the Congress and if/when I do, I’ll have a pic of me and my son who died last year and ask them why it’s okay for someone like him to have died for being unable to afford a bottle of insulin that costs $7 to make.
 I never get a good answer to that from drug makers and they try to say they have programs that cost $95 a bottle.
 That’s still about a markup of 14 times.
 I wish I could bring my son back, but now I have to settle for helping other people in the same boat as he was.
 The bottom line is that if you don’t have the money to buy it, then you die.”